newwayland/terminal/README.md

 - Mobile use is less than ideal due to lack of control keys.
 Probably needs some buttons.
 - Allowing terminal access to anything is risky.
 Make sure you know what you are doing.
+- The terminal is the classic 80x24ish fixed size.
+There is no fancy out-of-band protocol here to pass terminal change events to the server.
+See it as a chance to experience life as a 1980s terminal user.

 ## Contributing
 Issues and Pull Requests welcome if you can think of ways to improve